jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sessions.md

    * Do not have a status of sleeping, background or dormant.
    * Are blocked.
    * Have a command type of "WAITFOR".
 * To close a SQL Server session, right click and select **Kill this session**.
 This option is available only to members of the Spotlight Diagnostic Administrators group.
-To select multiple sessions use the shortcut key combinations CTRL+click or SHIFT+click.

 ## General tips to using Spotlight grids